 No, there are no actual yachts or ocean in Palm Springs but the Palm Springs Yacht Club couldn’t care less.
-A bit nautical, a bit exotic Arabian nights vibe, this eclectic space is the kind of place you want to pass the day.
-Not to mention we had one of the best scrubs of ever there.
+A bit nautical, a bit exotic vibe, this eclectic space is the kind of place you want to pass the day.
+Not to mention we had one of the best scrubs ever there.

 Okay, yes, Palm Springs get seriously hot so you’ll want to hike early in the morning or around sunset.
 Indian Canyon has a range of hikes, from flat to steep, long and short, so you can get as ambitious or as unambitious as you want.

-Palm Springs has a lot of history from being a haven for old-school Hollywood to soem seriously gorgeous midcentury architecture.
-If you're with a group who is into history, be sure to book a walking tour and you'll get to look into some of the historic houses in the area.
+Palm Springs has a lot of history from being a haven for old-school Hollywood to some seriously gorgeous midcentury architecture.
+If you’re with a group who is into history, be sure to book a walking tour and you’ll get to look into some of the historic houses in the area.